Updated June 15, 2021

 - Social distancing measures implemented in all common and shared areas with physical and virtual signage reminding clients of social distancing.

-- All clients wear medical face masks when outside of their bedroom, eating in the dining room, or in the pool.
+- All clients wear medical face masks when outside of their suite.

 - Daily health surveillance by our medical team allows for immediate care if a client is displaying symptoms of COVID-19 or any other illness.